-Submissions are made using Turnitin through Blackboard and should be made by the published submission date and time.
+Submissions are normally made using Turnitin through Blackboard.
 Turnitin is an integrated assessment tool within Blackboard which facilitates the electronic submission of assignments.
 Submissions must be uploaded by the published deadline.
-Guidance on how to complete the uploading of your submission will be made available by the Assessment and Progression Team.
+Guidance on how to complete the uploading of your submission can be found on each course unit Blackboard page.